How Has the Bay’s Filipino Food Scene Changed

 1½ tablespoon soy sauce

-1 sixteen-ounce bag of bison or skinny rice noodle
+One sixteen-ounce bag of bison or skinny rice noodles, one carrot, julienned

 ½ cabbage, chopped thinly